Discovering and Explaining the Representation Bottleneck of DNNs: The multi-order interaction

+\textit{Harsanyi dividend.} The Harsanyi dividend $U(S)$ was firstly proposed by \citep{harsanyi1982simplified} to measure the interaction effect between a specific subset of players $S \subseteq N$ in a game.
+Then, \citep{ren2021towards} have extended the Harsanyi dividend to measure the interaction effect of the interaction encoded by a DNN, as follows.

+where $v(T)$ is the output score when we keep variables in $T$ unchanged but replace variables in $N \setminus T$ by the baseline value. \citep{ren2021towards} found that in a well-trained DNN, interaction effects (Harsanyi dividend) were usually sparse, \textit{i.e.}, interaction effects (Harsanyi dividend) of most subsets of input variables are close to zero ($|U(S)| \approx 0$).
+Therefore, the few remaining subsets of input variables with considerable interaction effects (Harsanyi dividend) can be considered to represent meaningful interactive concepts encoded by the DNN.

+We also empirically verified the sparsity of interaction effects (Harsanyi dividend).
+To this end, given an input sample, we computed interaction effects (Harsanyi dividend) of all $2^n$ subsets of input variables $U(S), \forall S \subseteq N$.
+In the computation of the interaction effects (Harsanyi dividend), we followed the setting of the baseline value in ~\cite{ren2021towards}.
+Furthermore, we computed the relative strength of interaction effects (Harsanyi dividend) as $|U(S)| / \max_{S' \subseteq N} |U(S')|$ to normalize the strength of interaction effects to $[0,1]$.
+We trained 5-layer MLPs on the Census dataset and the TV news dataset.
+Figure \ref{fig:sparsity-hist} shows the histogram of the relative strength of all interaction effects (Harsanyi dividend) on different input samples.
+We discovered that interaction effects (Harsanyi dividend) of most subsets of input variables were close to zero ($|U(S)| \approx 0$), and only a few subsets of input variables had large absolute value of interaction effects (Harsanyi dividend).
+This verified the sparsity of the interaction effects (Harsanyi dividend).

-\emph{Connections between the multi-order interaction and the Shapley interaction index.} Based on the Shapley interaction index, \cite{zhang2020interpreting} further defined the order of interaction, which represents the contextual complexity of interactions.
-It has been proven that the above Shapley interaction index $I(i,j)$ between variables $i,j$ can be decomposed into multi-order interactions as follows:
+\textbf{Connections with the Shapley interaction index, the Shapley value, and the Harsanyi dividend.} We found that the multi-order interaction has strong connections with the Shapley value, the Shapley interaction index, and the Harsanyi dividend.
+Specifically, the Shapley value of the variable $i$ can be decomposed into the multi-order interactions as follows.

+Besides, it has been proven that the interaction index $Index(i,j)$ between variables $i,j$, which is a special case of Shapley interaction index, can be also decomposed into multi-order interactions.

+Moreover, we found that the Harsanyi dividend $U(S)$ was also closely connected with the multi-order interaction.
+In fact, \citep{ren2021towards} have proven the connection between the Harsanyi dividend and the Shapley interaction index (the interaction index $Index(i,j)$), \textit{i.e.},